-Spanning counties in both Washington and Oregon, the Mid-Columbia Valley is named for the mighty Columbia River, which cuts through it from north to south.
+Spanning counties in both Washington and Oregon, the Mid-Columbia Valley is named for the mighty Columbia River, which cuts through the valley from north to south.
 Connecting to both the Snake River and the Yakima River in Kennewick, the area was historically a hub for steamboats and railroads.
-The fertile valley gives life to orchards, vineyards, and strawberry farms throughout the area.
+The fertile valley gives life to orchards, vineyards, strawberry farms, and land to build a home on.

 Size: 2,791 square miles

 Major cities: Ephrata, Moses Lake, George, Royal City, Grand Coulee

 At the northwest corner of the Mid-Columbia Valley lies Grant County.
 Most famous for the Grand Coulee Dam in the north, the county is also the state’s largest producer of potatoes.
 Agriculture is a primary industry in the economy, specifically farming of hardy crops that can withstand the colder winters, such as corn, onions, carrots, sugar beets, and, of course, potatoes.